 3. Stroll Along Lady Bird Lake

-A stroll by the lake with the sun on your face is one of the more romantic things to do in Austin so much so, we returned in 2016 to say ‘I do’ with the lake as our backdrop.
+A stroll by the lake with the sun on your face is one of the more romantic things to do in Austin, so much so that we returned in 2016 to say ‘I do’ with the lake as our backdrop.

 4. Make a Splash at Barton Springs

-Barton Springs is a natural spring for the public to sunbathe around, kayak, and swim in.
-Or sunbathe on your kayak as I saw some girls do.
+Barton Springs (2201 Barton Springs Rd) is a natural spring where the public can sunbathe, kayak, and swim.
+Or sunbathe on your kayak, as I saw some girls do.

 Located in Zilker Park, there are two options for the pool.
-The first is to pay to use the swimming pool style spring which has a nice grassy hill to sunbathe on.
-The sun can get pretty powerful so remember your factor 30.
+The first is to pay to use the swimming pool-style spring with a nice grassy hill to sunbathe.

 The locals will laugh and ask if you went into the water…